 Nicola Watson, Chief Operating Officer (COO) - is the Chief Compliance Officer of the Winton Capital Group and is a member of its Executive Committee.
 She is also a Director and the Chief Executive Officer of Winton Fund Management (WFM), a Winton Capital Group company.
 WFM acts as the fund manager to all funds established by Winton that are subject to the Alternative Investment Fund Managers Directive.
 Nicola joined Winton in 2007 as a Risk Manager and has performed a number of roles within Winton’s Risk Management and Compliance functions, including the role of Chief Risk and Compliance Officer for Winton Capital Management.
 Most recently, in January 2015, Nicola formally took on the role of Chief Compliance Officer for the Winton Capital Group.
 Nicola began her career as a Research Analyst at the Bank of England, before moving to LCH Clearnet Ltd. spending five years as a Senior Risk Analyst.
 Following a 15 month post at The Australian Stock Exchange as a Senior Risk Analyst in the Australian Clearing House, Nicola took up the position of Futures Risk Manager at ICAP, where she remained for two years before joining Winton.
 Nicola holds a BSc in Financial Economics from Birkbeck College, University of London.

 Jerry Dawson, Chief Financial Officer (CFO) - Jerry is a qualified chartered accountant with over 20 years of experience of external audit in the UK and the USA.
 He spent the 10 years before he joined Winton as an executive member of the PricewaterhouseCoopers leadership team in the European hedge fund sector and led their hedge fund manager assurance team.
 Jerry was educated in South Africa, where he matriculated from St John’s College, Johannesburg, placed ninth in South Africa.
 He graduated from the University of Witwatersrand in Johannesburg with a first class Bachelor of Commerce degree with Honours in Accounting and lectured at his old university before moving to Britain to join PricewaterhouseCoopers in 1989.
 Promoted to senior manager in 1998 he was seconded to the PwC Boston Alternatives Practice where clients included hedge funds and mutual fund complexes.
 Returning to London in 2000 Jerry specialised in serving the Alternative Investments industry providing audit and advisory, acquisition due diligence, operational risk assessment, and prudential regulatory services to both institutional and start-up alternative investment managers and funds.
 In 2003 Jerry was appointed Assurance Director in the Asset Management group in London and was an executive member of PwC’s Central Cluster Hedge Fund Leadership team.
 A regular speaker at hedge fund symposiums and conferences he wrote articles for the AIMA Journal and both internal and external PwC publications.
-Seeking a new challenge, Jerry joined Winton as CFO in January 2011 where he reports directly to Chief Operating Officer Raj Patel.
+Seeking a new challenge, Jerry joined Winton as CFO in January 2011.

 “Winton Capital Management Limited (“Winton”) does not take any responsibility for the accuracy or completeness of the contents of this document, any representations made herein, or the performance of Winton Futures Program (“Fund”).
 Winton disclaims any liability for any direct, indirect, consequential or other losses or damages, including loss of profits, incurred by you or by any third party that may arise from any reliance on this document.
 Winton is not responsible for, nor involved in, the marketing, distribution or sales of shares or interests in the Fund and is not responsible for compliance with any marketing or promotion laws, rules or regulations; and no third party is authorised to make any statement about any of Winton’s products or services in connection with any such marketing, distribution or sales.
 Past performance by any other funds advised by Winton is not indicative of any future performance by the Fund.”.